algorandfoundation/algokit-utils-ts-debug/README.md

 Config.configure({
   debug: true,
   traceAll: true, // optional, defaults to false, ignoring simulate on successfull transactions.
-  projectRoot: '/path/to/project/root', // if ignored, will try to find the project root automatically by for 'ALGOKIT_PROJECT_ROOT' environment variable or checking filesystem recursively
+  projectRoot: '/path/to/project/root', // if not set, this package will try to find the project root automatically using either the 'ALGOKIT_PROJECT_ROOT' environment variable or by searching you project structure
   traceBufferSizeMb: 256, // optional, defaults to 256 megabytes.
-When output folder containing debug trace files exceedes the size, oldest files are removed to optimize for storage consumption.
+When the output folder containing debug trace files exceeds the size, oldest files are removed to optimize for storage consumption.
 This is useful when you are running a long running application and want to keep the trace files for debugging purposes but also be mindful of storage consumption.
   maxSearchDepth: 10, // optional, defaults to 10.
-The maximum depth to search for a an `algokit` config file.
-By default it will traverse at most `10` folders searching for `.algokit.toml` file which will be used to determine algokit compliant project root path.
+The maximum depth to search for an `algokit` config file.
+By default it will traverse at most `10` folders searching for `.algokit.toml` file which will be used to determine the algokit compliant project root path.
 Ignored if `projectRoot` is provided directly or via `ALGOKIT_PROJECT_ROOT` environment variable.
 })
 registerDebugHandlers() // IMPORTANT: must be called before any transactions are submitted.
 ```